JeffCoster/merge/ext-functions.md

 | "append" | append the existing selected target content with the selected source value and use it to fill the target content |
 | "prepend" | prepend the existing selected target content with the selected source value and use it to fill the target content|

-> with append and prepend the templates existing target content needs to contain the desired content used to prepend or append the new source content.
+> with append and prepend, the templates existing content, will be used to prepend or append the new source content.

 ### Custom Extension Functions